Harsh501/Illumio-career-step1/README.md

       - It is a search Tree used to store associative array where the keys are usually strings.
       - Diagrammatically:
        - ![Trie Structure](trie.png)
+  - Why Trie ?
+    - Worse case time complexity for insertion and retrieval of element O(L) where L is the length of the word.

+## Functional Flow :